Linear-Nonlinear Fusion Neural Operator for Partial Differential Equations: Results

 \subsection{Irregular geometries}

 Table~\ref{tab:irregular} compares the performance on three non-rectangular geometries.
-LNF-NO achieves accuracy comparable to or better than DeepONet (e.g., $2.89\times 10^{-2}$ on the Star domain) while requiring roughly $7\times$ less wall-clock training time.
-Crucially, these results highlight the geometric generality of our method: LNF-NO remains directly applicable on irregular domains discretized by unstructured nodes, whereas grid-based spectral operators such as FNO are not directly applicable in this setting.
+LNF-NO consistently attains the best accuracy on all three irregular geometries while requiring substantially less wall-clock training time than the compared baselines.
+On the Star domain, for example, LNF-NO attains a test relative error of $1.05\times 10^{-2}$, substantially improving over both DeepONet and Transolver while requiring much less training time.
+These results highlight the geometric generality of our method: LNF-NO remains directly applicable on irregular domains discretized by unstructured nodes, whereas grid-based spectral operators such as FNO are not directly applicable in this setting.